Using your primary medical qualification

 You'll also need to confirm you've never taken the academic IELTS test or the OET (medicine version).

-Also, if you sat your final exam more than two years ago you’ll need to send original references from all your employers for the last two years confirming your English language capability.
+Also, if you sat your final exam more than two years ago you’ll need to email us references from all your employers for the last two years confirming your English language capability.

-We'll only accept original references from countries where the first and native language is English.
-Please send these to the Registration Support Team (AEL) at our Manchester office.
+We'll only accept references from countries where the first and native language is English.

 If you can't meet these criteria, you can't use your primary medical qualification as evidence of your knowledge of English.
 Keep reading this guide to see if you can submit other evidence.
 Or you may wish to sit either IELTS or the OET.